 If you take photos for work, whether it’s for a report, documentation, or just showing your team what’s going on, you’ve probably run into this: a great photo with little context.
 No date.
 No time.
 No way to tell when it was taken unless you dig through metadata.
 But metadata won’t help if the photo gets screenshotted, compressed, or sent through WhatsApp.
 I’ve dealt with this too many times when I was working as an office coordinator.

 What you need is a visible timestamp right on the photo.
-In this guide, I’ll walk you through what actually works.
+In this guide, I’ll walk you through what actually works for Android devices.
 Whether you want something simple and quick or or need bulletproof documentation for an inspection, I’ve got you covered.

 1. Method 1: Built-In Android Options